 Rethinking What Success Looks Like

-- Sharing an idea in a meeting where you don’t normally speak
+- Sharing an idea in a meeting or contributing to a discussion where you don’t normally speak.

 When these moments are overlooked, it can feel like nothing is changing.
 When they are recognised, they start to build a more balanced view of your progress.